My Google Maps coverage

 The railway served the South Quay and various businesses along the River Ouse.

-I was standing close to where the second Swing bridge would have laid, looking towards where the sidings lay on where the track bed would have once been.
+I was standing close to where the second Swing bridge would have laid, Standing close to where the sidings lay looking towards the South Quay.

 Pictures of the South Quay at Kings Lynn in different years of its life.